NiNeDelixe/pakku-template/README.md

    - Issue and PR templates
    - .gitignore (including some mod configs that add a last edited date)

+### Requirements
+* This template was written with [Prism Launcher](https://prismlauncher.org/) in mind.
+Those using other launchers will need to adjust setup instructions as needed to allow their launcher to recognize the template as an instance.
+Launchers without the ability to set prelaunch commands will need to fetch mods manually (see below).

 ## Setup
 ### As a template
 1. Clone your fork of this template into an empty [`(instancename)\minecraft`](https://github.com/user-attachments/assets/f9de6554-925d-4827-b51c-c7159e6f915f) folder